ABOUT RHONDA CARRIER

 Translator

-Rhonda is currently translating Emma Becker's highly acclaimed novel La Maison from French to English.
+Rhonda is also the translator of Emma Becker's highly acclaimed auto-fiction novel La Maison from French to English.

 She is also a commercial translator of tourism and other marketing materials including websites and brochures (for Agence Savoie Mont Blanc, Designerbox and Revol Porcelain, among others).